AlexandreFenyo/net-monitor/README.md

 A chart is a html canvas displaying time series using the [Chart.js](http://www.chartjs.org/) library.

-net-monitor aims to create charts for you, and dynamically update the data associated to those charts.
+net-monitor aims to create charts for you, in the browser, and dynamically update the data associated to those charts from the server.

 ### manager